bkarjoo/PFG-SQL-Queries/README.md

  * remove extra backtests.
 Run IdentifyDuplicateBacktests.sql after running to make sure none exist.
 * `PR_LiveVsBt.sql`
  * returns the final tracking result.
+* `CheckIfThereAreMissingBackTests.sql`
+ * returns all the live runs for which there's no backtest